 Perhaps one of a few years in the history of tourism where the sites are almost empty.

 Contact free pick up

 You can use our pre checkin system to sign all contracts and add all extras.
 The instruction can be watched on YouTube.
-With this measure we minimize the change that you or us get infected.

 As usual Camper Iceland provides the best information service on the market.
 Including the translation of the latest news in the travel industry.
 Scoll down for more information..

 Visit the website covid.is.
 The Directorate of Health and The Department of Civil Protection and Emergency Management are responsible for this website.
 You find all the information on COVID here.

 We offer travel insurances on our website or you can check with your local insurance company.
 Check the small print whether the insurer refunds if Iceland gets locked down (considered highly unlikely at the moment).

 Please read the frequently asked questions to find solutions on traveling in 2020